Life goes on after cancer...

-The period that follows a successful cancer treatment is called ‘remission’ and generally lasts five years.
+The time that follows a successful cancer cure is called ‘remission’ and generally lasts five years.
 The patient must be medically followed very regularly.
 Medical examinations and blood tests are executed regularly to keep an eye on the patient’s state of health.
 Often, after cancer, patients are psychologically followed by specialists because this is not an easy period for them.

 Side effects and risks of relapse

 The body and mind have been confronted with violent traumas

 The ‘survivors’ can have cognitive effects.
 Cancer treatments such as chemotherapy and radiation can affect the way the brain works, leading to problems with concentration, memory and the inability to do many things at the same time.
 We often talk about mental fatigue or cognitive dysfunction to describe this type of problem.
 There are long-lasting psychological effects like depression or post-traumatic stress disorder.
 After the chemotherapy, you can feel bad physical effects like a deficiency of the immune system, infertility or hearing loss…